zss1980/science-portal-ui/TECH_README.md

 host file entry (see Environment Files)

 ### Environment files
-.env file needs to be set up in the root of your local copy of the code, with contents similar to:
+.env file needs to be set up in the root of your local copy of the code, with contents similar to (note one entry one each line or npm won't recognize the values):

 PORT=443
 HOST=dev-www.canfar.net